They're still here: Cardinals back after long virus absence - WHIZ News

 The Cardinals also added José Oquendo and Roberto Espinoza to their coaching staff, a day after Willie McGee announced he had opted out of the rest of the season.
 McGee was in his third year as a coach with the team.

-“Yeah, there’s been a ton of challenges for this group over the last, you know, couple, three weeks, but we accept them and we move forward,” manager Mike Shildt said.
+“I think we all know that we’re in an historic situation here, but we’re also very present minded.
+We always are,” manager Mike Shildt said.
+“It’s not easy.
+We do recognize that clearly this is unprecedented on a lot of levels.

-The 21-year-old Carlson, a switch-hitting outfielder, was selected by St. Louis in the first round of the 2016 draft.
-He went 0 for 3 in his big league debut in the doubleheader opener, but he made a nice sliding catch on Edwin Encarnación’s liner to left in the fourth.
+“But the fact of the matter is we’re going to stay present.
+We’re going to stay together.
+We’re going to enjoy what we’re doing and we’re going to get after the moment.”

-St. Louis also placed left-hander Austin Gomber on the injured list.
+Left-hander Austin Gomber was placed on the injured list.
 Gomber has not tested positive for COVID-19, but came up as a potential concern in contact tracing.

 “Now he’ll use the weekend to get going again,” Mozeliak said on a video conference call.
 “He was actually cleared officially yesterday, so he was able to get on the field.”